Roan High Knob: hiking the Appalachian Trail from Carvers Gap

 The AT dives through Toll House Gap before beginning a second, shallow climb.
 The trail meanders through a rocky, root-filled landscape, passing the remains of an old stone chimney at 1.9 miles.

 The trail skirts the former location of the historic Cloudland Hotel, a popular Roan Mountain destination in the late 19th century.
 At 2 miles, this route hangs a hard left, departing the Appalachian Trail to hike southwest through the Cloudland Hotel parking area.
 At the far end of the parking area, the hike dives back into a shady, mossy, fir-filled forest on the Cloudland Trail.
 At 2.25 miles, the hike turns right, following a short spur trail to catch views from a stone-walled overlook.

 Departing the overlook, this hike flips in reverse, following the Roan High Bluff Trail eastbound.
 (Alternately, continue following the Cloudland Trail to Roan High Bluff, catching another view-packed summit view from a rocky overlook and adding just over two miles to the hike.)
 After passing through the parking area and the Cloudland Hotel, the hike turns right on the Appalachian Trail, descending through the lush forest surrounding Roan High Knob.
 The adventure reaches the Carvers Gap trailhead at 4.5 miles, completing the hike.

 More Roan Mountain hiking adventures

 Up for some more mileage (and some beautiful landscape diversity)?
 Hike the AT east from Carvers Gap east to Grassy Ridge Bald, and then this hike west to Roan High Knob, for a 9-mile AT adventure that’s simply unforgettable.

-Appalachian Trail: Carvers Gap to Roan High Knob: Directions & Details
+Appalachian Trail: Carvers Gap to Roan High Knob Map, Directions & Details

 Free parking is available at the trailhead.